Essential oils and fragrance oils are often confused as the same thing, but they couldn’t be more different.

 Essential oils are a natural source and used correctly, offer positive healing effects whereas fragrance oils are a synthetic source and even though they try and mimic the aromas found in nature they contain none of the benefits found in essential oils whatsoever.

-Essential oils are highly concentrated essences from plants and very potent.
+These pure botanical extracts are highly concentrated essences from plants and very potent.
 They are extracted from the flowers, peel, root or bark.
 Each essential oil has its own chemical composition found naturally in the plant with specific therapeutic properties.

 Fragrance oils are manufactured to produce artificial scents such as ‘Cotton’, ‘Apple Pie’, ‘Fig’ or even ‘Bubble Gum’ and cheap to make compared to the labour intensive and costly extraction methods required to extract the oil from a plant necessary to produce the oil.